RanDumSocks/RanDumBot/README.md

 # RanDumBot
-Personal Twitch IRC and overlay bot
+Simple, fully customizable Twitch bot using nodejs and tmijs.
+Documentation is a WIP, very bare bones at the moment.